angulardart/site-angulardart/src/tools/pub/dart2js-transformer.md

 ---
-layout: default
+title: Configuring the Built-in dart2js Transformer for Pub
-title: "Configuring the Built-in dart2js Transformer for Pub"
+short-title: dart2js Transformer
-description: "How to configure the dart2js transformer in your pubspec file."
+description: How to configure the dart2js transformer in your pubspec file.
 permalink: /tools/pub/dart2js-transformer
 ---